-Another benefit to the Echo Dot is that it gives you the option of upgrading to improved external speakers in the future.
+Another benefit of the Echo Dot is that it gives you the option of upgrading to improved external speakers in the future.
 The sky is the limit, so why limit yourself with the Echo or Echo Plus?
-Stick with the least expensive Echo Dot, save some money now and keep your options open.
+Stick with the least expensive Echo Dot, save some money now, and keep your options open.

 Please note that you can also add external speakers to any of the three 2nd Generation Echo units as they all have “line out” ports.

 How to Connect the Dot to External Speakers